1987 Notre Dame Fighting Irish football team

-The 1987 Notre Dame Fighting Irish football team represented the University of Notre Dame during the 1987 NCAA Division I-A football season.
+The 1987 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1987 NCAA Division I-A football season.
+Led by second-year head coach Lou Holtz, the Fighting Irish compiled a record of 8–4.
+Notre Dame was invited to the Cotton Bowl Classic, where the Fighting Irish lost to Texas A&M. The team played home games at Notre Dame Stadium in South Bend, Indiana.

 Tony Rice became the starting quarterback for Notre Dame following an injury to Terry Andrysiak.
-The Irish would finish the season 8–4 and earn a berth to the Cotton Bowl Classic.